-For sufficiently large positive $k$, the system possesses stable neuronal-synaptic fixed points to which finite-size systems settle following transient chaos (Fig.~\ref{fig:phase_diagram}vi).
-We begin by analyzing this dynamic settling process, which is associated with $\bm{A}(t)$ collapsing to a rank-one state.
-To probe this rank-collapse effect, we measure the approximate rank of $\bm{A}(t)$ as the participation ratio of the spectrum of $\bm{A}(t)$,
+For large $k$, the dynamics of the plastic network are shaped by a proliferation of stable fixed points, and finite-size networks settle to these fixed points after transient chaos (Fig.~\ref{fig:phase-diagram}(b), hatched region and vi).
+We first probe this settling process by analyzing how $\bm{A}(t)$ collapses to a rank-one state, measuring the approximate rank of $\bm{A}(t)$ as the participation ratio of its spectrum, $\{\lambda_i(t)\}$,